tugcekonuklar/aws-notes/cloud-guru/developer-associate/quiz.md

     In most cases a query is preferable to a scan operation.
 A scan is generally less efficient & more expensive.

+# KMS

+QUESTION 1

+What is the name of the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key?

+    Key encryption

+    * Envelope encryption

+    Customer managed key encryption

+    Customer master key encryption

+Good work!

+    When you encrypt your data, your data is protected, but you have to protect your encryption key.
+One strategy is to encrypt it.
+Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.

+QUESTION 2

+Which of the following statements are correct about AWS managed keys?

+Choose 2

+    The data key is used to encrypt and decrypt the customer master key.

+    *You cannot use AWS managed keys in cryptographic operations directly.

+    *Envelope encryption is used to protect your encryption key.

+    The AWS managed key is used to encrypt and decrypt text files.

+Sorry!

+    AWS managed keys cannot be used to directly encrypt and decrypt files.
+You cannot manage AWS managed keys, rotate them, or change their key policies.
+Customer managed keys can be used with the KMS command to encrypt files when key usage rights are given.

+Correct Answer

+     You can view AWS managed keys and their key policies in your account, and audit their use in AWS CloudTrail logs.
+However, you cannot manage, rotate, or change their key policies.
+And, you cannot use AWS managed keys in cryptographic operations directly; the service that creates them uses them on your behalf.

+    Reference: Customer Master Keys (CMKs).

+    When you encrypt your data, your data is protected, but you have to protect your encryption key.
+One strategy is to encrypt it.
+Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.

+    Reference: Envelope encryption.

+QUESTION 3

+You would like KMS to rotate your encryption keys on a yearly basis.
+Which API command can you use to configure this?

+    setup-key-rotation -y

+    configure-key-rotation

+    *enable-key-rotation

+    chkconfig key-rotation on

+Good work!

+    Use the aws kms enable-key-rotation command to configure key rotation.
+This can also be enabled in the console.

+QUESTION 4

+You need to re-encrypt a file with a new customer master key (CMK).
+Which API call can you use to do this?

+    *re-encrypt

+    decrypt and encrypt

+    enable-key-rotation

+    encrypt

+Good work!

+    The re-encrypt API call encrypts data on the server side with a new CMK without exposing the plaintext of the data on the client side.

+QUESTION 5

+Which command can you use to encrypt a plaintext file using a CMK?

+    aws iam encrypt

+    aws encrypt

+    aws kms-encrypt

+    *aws kms encrypt

+Good work!

+    Use the aws kms encrypt command to encrypt files.

+QUESTION 6

+You are working on a project which requires a key management solution.
+Your security architect has confirmed that a multi-tenant solution is fine.
+Which solution do you recommend?

+    CloudHSM

+    Client-side encryption

+    *KMS

+    S3 encryption

+Good work!

+    KMS is multi-tenant, whereas CloudHSM is dedicated hardware.
+S3 encryption and client-side encryption are not key management solutions.

+QUESTION 7

+Which of the following is a managed service that allows you to create and control the encryption keys used to encrypt your data?

+    RDS encryption

+    *KMS

+    S3 encryption

+    CMK

+Good work!

+    AWS KMS is a managed service that enables you to easily create and control the keys used for cryptographic operations.

+QUESTION 8

+Which of the following statements is correct in relation to KMS?

+Choose 2

+    KMS encryption keys are global by default.

+    You can export (copy out of the AWS KMS service in plaintext) your customer master key.

+    *KMS encryption keys are single-Region by default.

+    *You cannot export (copy out of the AWS KMS service in plaintext) your customer master key.

+Good work!

+    Single-Region is the default option when creating KMS keys, which are only stored and used in the Region they are configured.
+KMS multi-Region encryption keys can be created using advanced options and can be replicated into other Regions.

+    AWS Key Management Service FAQs > Security.

+    CMKs are created and used only within the service to help ensure their security, enable your policies to be consistently enforced, and provide a centralized log of their use.